-Pinpointing
+O Pinpointing

-BarryTip: Place a visual reference at the point where the Barryvox®S shows the probing spiral.
+BarryTip: Place a visual indicator at the point where the Barryvox®S shows the probing spiral.
 The visual reference is important to probe in a systematic pattern.

-If the buried subject is hit with the probe, leave the probe in the snow. probing depth and spiral probe radius.
-In case there is no probe hit within this area, you have missed the buried subject.
-Repeat probing with a slightly offset probing pattern.
+If the buried subject is hit with the probe, leave the probe in the snow.